hyperledger/fabric/docs/source/private_data_tutorial.rst

 Now :guilabel:`Try it yourself`

  Query for the ``name, color, size and owner`` private data of ``marble1`` as a member of Org1.
+ Note that since queries do not get recorded on the ledger, there is no need to pass the marble name as a transient input.

  .. code:: bash